-- Bonhoga Gallery at Weisdale with cafe, gallery and shop.
+- Bonhoga Gallery at Weisdale Mill has a cafe, gallery and shop.
 Various other cafes and craft shops can be found about the isles.
 Look out for the new Craft Trail signs for authentic Shetland-made goods.

 - Loch of Spiggie Nature Reserve and Spiggie Sands beach, ten minute drive south of Levenwick, taking a right turn off the main road.
 Wintering wildfowl and breeding waders.
 An osprey, bittern and a rare night heron have been seen in this area.

-- Shetland Nature Festival (summer), find events and activities including boat trips throughout the isles to enjoy the best of Shetland's nature.
+- Shetland Nature Festival 1st - 9th July 2017, find events and activities including boat trips throughout the isles to enjoy the best of Shetland's nature.

-- www.visit.shetland.org for tourist info throughout the isles.
+- www.visit.shetland.org for more tourist info throughout the isles.